MAI (MIMATIC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 MAI Historical Price

-According to the latest data gathered on MAI live price page, the current price of MAI is 0.995808USD.
-The circulating supply of MAI(MIMATIC) is 27.56M MIMATIC , giving it a market capitalization of $27.45M.
+According to the latest data gathered on MAI live price page, the current price of MAI is 0.997652USD.
+The circulating supply of MAI(MIMATIC) is 27.56M MIMATIC , giving it a market capitalization of $27.50M.

 The MAI Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MIMATIC based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.